Computer security: Secure operating systems

+One use of the term computer security refers to technology that is used to implement secure operating systems.
+Using secure operating systems is a good way of ensuring computer security.
+These are systems that have achieved certification from an external security-auditing organization, the most popular evaluations are Common Criteria (CC).

 Secure coding

 In software engineering, secure coding aims to guard against the accidental introduction of security vulnerabilities.
 It is also possible to create software designed from the ground up to be secure.
 Such systems are secure by design.
 Beyond this, formal verification aims to prove the correctness of the algorithms underlying a system;

 important for cryptographic protocols for example.

 Capabilities and access control lists

 Within computer systems, two of the main security models capable of enforcing privilege separation are access control lists (ACLs) and role-based access control (RBAC).

 An access-control list (ACL), with respect to a computer file system, is a list of permissions associated with an object.
 An ACL specifies which users or system processes are granted access to objects, as well as what operations are allowed on given objects.